Tips On Winning EU Funding Proposals

 A good quality dissemination plan is one of the main criteria that your project will be evaluated against so make sure not to overlook its importance.

-There is nothing more immediately apparent to an evaluator than when a partnership was thrown together at the last minute or when a project applicant does not know or trust their partners.
-If every activity in your application is focused on what your organisation will do and your partners seem like an afterthought or a token attempt at meeting the partnership requirements, it will be obvious in the design of your project and it does not bode well for its success.
+Get to know your partners before you submit the application.
+If every activity in your proposal is focused on what your organisation will do and your partners seem like an afterthought, it will be obvious in the design of your project and it does not bode well for its success.
 A partnership is a complicated and challenging opportunity but an opportunity no less.

 Working as a team will give you the chance to greatly increase your capacity to work on a particular area, to trade new and innovative practices and ideas, to develop your organisation professionally and build its profile, and to be invited into other new and exciting projects.
 However, it does involve opening yourself up to risk and potential conflict.
 Evaluators know this and you as an applicant should too.